drkostasatp1/ethOpenMucTestbench/guide/README.md

 I would recommend to use git to checkout the latest version of the repository.
 To install git for windows just download the latest version at (http://msysgit.github.io)

-And then use the clone command in a terminal window to download the Project. the project will be downloaded wherever to the current directoriy of the shell.
+And then use the clone command in a terminal window to download the Project.
+The project will be downloaded wherever to the current directoriy of the shell.
 ```
 git clone https://github.com/mposch/ethOpenMucTestbench.git
 ```